wanghailei/study_ror/Ruby/nesting.md

 Admin::InlineController.superclass # => BaseController
 ```

-The reason for this behavior has to do with how constants, like class and module names, are defined and referenced in ruby.
+The reason for this behavior has to do with how constants, like class and module names, are defined and referenced in Ruby.

 ```ruby
 module Admin